BinayRajThapa/BinayRajThapa/README.md

 - 🧠 I love building things in **MERN**, **Python**, and **Flask**.<br>
 - 🌱 Learning: Next.js, Django, Machine Learning.<br>
 - 🧩 Curious about AI integration in web apps and productivity tools.<br>
-- 🔍 Currently working on a full-stack social media web app.
+- 🔍 Currently working on Axios Softwork as a React Developer.

 ---